 “Gax!” hollered the muscle-bound man.

 “Eron!”
 Gax responded, clapping him on a shoulder stiff with rippling muscle.
-“I barely recognized your ugly face.
-What with all that muscle stuck to your bones!
-You been chucking bulls across your farm or something?”
+“I barely recognized your ugly face, what with all that muscle stuck to your bones!”

 “Glad you noticed,” Eron said, flexing his arms proudly.
 “Sold the farm last spring.
 Starting traveling as a mercenary.
 Bit of luck I had at it too!
 You see, these ain’t natural muscles.
 Wizard bet me I couldn’t catch three fish with my bare hands in thirty seconds.
 This,” he slapped his chest, “was my reward.”